kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(6\) Critical values of fuel properties which adversely affect fuel flow must be applied.

-\(7\) The fuel filter required by §27.997 must be blocked to the degree necessary to simulate the accumulation of fuel contamination required to activate the indicator required by §27.1305(q).
+\(7\) The fuel filter required by [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.997   Fuel strainer or filter.|§27.997]] must be blocked to the degree necessary to simulate the accumulation of fuel contamination required to activate the indicator required by [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1305   Powerplant instruments.|§27.1305]](q).

 \(b\) *Fuel transfer systems.* If normal operation of the fuel system requires fuel to be transferred to an engine feed tank, the transfer must occur automatically via a system which has been shown to maintain the fuel level in the engine feed tank within acceptable limits during flight or surface operation of the rotorcraft.